Jun 17, 2024

 What skills does a PMM need?

-Here are five key skills that every product marketer must have to make a success of it:
+Here are five product marketing manager skills that every product marketer must have to make a success of it:

 • Creativity and problem-solving skills